 By analyzing the performance of these emails, you gain insights into customer behavior and preferences, allowing you to refine your strategies and improve overall effectiveness.

-WooCommerce conditional emails make the messaging more targeted by allowing you to send personalized communications based on specific customer actions, purchase behaviors, order details, etc., ensuring that each email is relevant and timely.
+WooCommerce conditional emails make messaging more targeted by allowing you to send personalized communications based on specific customer actions, purchase behaviors, order details, and more, ensuring each email is relevant and timely.

 With FunnelKit Automation, you can create conditional emails based on order-related and personal customer information, helping you maximize the effectiveness of your emails.